 Microsoft 365 Multifactor Authentication Crash Locks Users Out

 Multifactor authentication is a layer of IT security meant to prevent cyberattackers from being able to access your accounts.
 It does this by sending one-time use codes to users’ phones every time they log in from an unfamiliar device.
 Therefore, even if an attacker has your password, they will not be able to access your account.
+Microsoft 365 is a service that uses this security feature.

 On November 19th, a malfunction of Microsoft’s Multifactor authentication servers caused real users of the Microsoft 365 Service to be locked out of their own accounts for 14 hours.
 Affected services included Microsoft 365, Microsoft Azure, Dynamics, and other services that rely on the Azure directory.